Welcome to MiCORE

 Your data will be encrypted (transformed into a form unreadable by anyone without a secret encryption key to prevent unauthorized access) and stored securely in our database.

+Learn more about how your privacy and identity are protected.
 In the case that your information will need to be shared with people outside of Johns Hopkins like Food and Drug Administration, we will ensure that the information will not include any of your personal information.
 You may choose to allow your friends and family to gain access to the app alongside you and to access your personal health information.
 To do so, you will need to specify their full name and email through our app and take into consideration that adding friends and family increases risk of loss of confidentiality.

 Only qualified people working on this study will have access to your information.

-There are sensors in your phone, and Apple Watch, that can assess physical activity and we will collect such data with your permission.
+Learn more about data use: There are sensors in your phone, and Apple Watch, that can assess physical activity and we will collect such data with your permission.
 We will not access your personal contacts or other applications.
 We may ask for access to your photos and camera so that you can store your insurance card and other medical information, as well as the ability to send email updates to your selected healthcare providers.
 We also will collect comprehensive set of information from your electronic medical records, such as your age, sex, medications, cardiac risk factors, and other characteristics.
 You will also receive an iHealth blood pressure monitor so it can be paired with your phone and can track your blood pressure and record it in mobile application.
 If the app is downloaded on your personal iPhone you can continue to access it after study completion.
 If you access the app following study completion your data will continue to be sent to our backend server, and we will use this data for app development purposes.
 If you do not wish to keep using the app or do not want your data to be sent to our servers, then please delete the app from your phone following study completion.

 The study will gather digital health data (such as pulse rate, physical activity, and blood pressure) with your permission.
 You will be given an Apple Watch and iHealth blood pressure cuff to monitor these vitals.
 The Apple Watch should be returned 30 days following discharge but the iHealth blood pressure cuff does not need to be returned to the study team.

-The research team will be studying your feedback, what information you enter in the app, and how much you use the app.
+Learn more about data gathering: The research team will be studying your feedback, what information you enter in the app, and how much you use the app.
 We do our best to ensure that only people who need to use your information for the study have access to it and keep it confidential – but, we cannot guarantee this.